 Ample storage is another box checked by the AR240.
 At the front, is a pair of storage compartments situated under the lounges as well as a wakeboard locker in the sole.
 The companion side console features a small compartment that is good for larger gear and compliments the two separate glove boxes located in front of the passenger’s seat.
 This seat also has access to the recessed coaming insert with drink holders, a grab handle, and various storage nooks.

 On the starboard side is a dedicated beverage cooler within, while the port side, gives additional access to the battery and main power switches.
 The activity platform gets treated to a couple of jumbo-sized wet lockers that are intended for deflated water toys or fenders and dock lines.

 Yamaha’s pricing structure eliminates options as they are baked into each model depending on function.
 This gives the consumer better leverage, and allows Yamaha to build more cost-efficiently.
-The AR240 is priced at $50,499 and includes a painted trailer and a folding wake tower.
+The AR240 is priced at $57,199 and includes a painted trailer and a folding wake tower.

 There is no doubt that the popularity of jet boats stems from the huge safety factor of not having an exposed propeller at the swim platform.
 Yamaha's jet boats have always had thrilling acceleration and the design of her stern was definitely a step forward in sportboat architecture.
 These factor's, together with reasonable pricing and the durability of Yamaha’s products and two engines for the price of one in sterndrives made its boats compelling.

+It's a New Day.
 But now Yamaha’s ability to improve the slow speed and off-power handling capabilities makes its jet boats even more attractive by diminishing some of the negative traits of conventionally-powered jet boats.
 Before there was a definite learning curve for new jet boat owners, and that should be largely eliminated with Yamaha's new "articulating keel".